IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-ios.md

 ## Usage Guidelines

-The **UID2Manager** singleton is the primary developer API for the UID2 SDK for Android.
+The **UID2Manager** singleton is the primary developer API for the UID2 SDK for iOS.
 It is responsible for storing, refreshing, and retrieving the UID2 Identity including the UID2 token.

 For iOS, the `UID2Manager` is initialized automatically the first time it is accessed.
 You can configure it to support automatic or manual refresh capabilities.